Air Force (game): Gameplay

 Each plane may attempt to fire at the end of every Movement Phase.

 Publication history

 Battleline was a subsidiary of Heritage Models that produced various games in the 1970s.
 Battleline game designer S. Craig Taylor designed Air Force, which was published in 1976.
 The following year, Battleline published a game expansion, Dauntless, that added thirty Japanese and American airplanes from the Pacific Theatre as well as a six-piece geomorphic map.
-In 1978 Battleline published a further expansion titled "Dauntless Expansion Kit.
+In 1978 Battleline published a further expansion titled Air Force Dauntless Expansion Kit.